2025–26 Q Tour: Event 1

 The first Q Tour Europe event took place at the Snookerhallen in Stockholm from 29 to 31 August 2025.
 Hammad Miah beat Patrick Whelan 4–2 in the final.
 The final-day results are given below.

 Event 2

 The second Q Tour Europe event took place at the Austrian Snooker Academy in Vienna from 25 to 28 September 2025.
 Peter Lines beat Peter Devlin 4–3 in the final.
 The final-day results are given below.

 Event 3

 The third Q Tour Europe event took place at the Grand Blue Fafa Resort in Golem, Kavajë, Albania from 9 to 12 October 2025.
 Simon Blackwell beat Mark Joyce 4–3 in the final.
 The final-day results are given below.

 Event 4

 The fourth Q Tour Europe event took place at the Northern Snooker Centre in Leeds from 29 October to 1 November 2025.
 Jamie Clarke beat Craig Steadman 4–2 in the final.
 The final-day results are given below.

+Event 5

+The fifth Q Tour Europe event took place at the Bulgarian Snooker Academy in Sofia, Bulgaria from 5 to 7 December 2025.
+Jamie Clarke beat Stuart Carrington 4–2 in the final to win his second Q Tour event of the season.
+The final-day results are given below.

+Event 6

+The sixth Q Tour Europe event took place at the Delta Moon Snooker Club in Mons, Belgium from 13 to 15 February 2026.
+Ashley Carty defeated Craig Steadman 4–1 in the final.
+The final-day results are given below.

+Event 7

+The seventh Q Tour Europe event was held at the Landywood Snooker Club in Great Wyrley from 26 February to 1 March 2026.
+Jamie Clarke gained a place on the main tour after his last-16 win over Sybren Sokolowski, which guaranteed that he would finish top of the Q Tour Europe rankings.
+Ashley Hugill defeated Alfie Davies 4–2 in the final.
+The final-day results are given below.

 Q Tour Global

-The Q Tour Global will consist of regional Q Tour series held outside Europe.
+The Q Tour Global consisted of regional Q Tour series held outside Europe.